iamarya/driver-system/README.md

 # Driver System
 The designed system will manage driver details and REST services are exposed to interact with the server.
-Springboot is used and data is stored in simple file.
+Springboot is used and data is stored in a simple file.
 To address the race condition in multithreading environment of file read and write ReentrantReadWriteLock is used.
 So reads are parallel and write will be synchronised.
 Following steps are need to be done for running the application.
 ### Step 1
 To package the application and create a jar file run `mvn install`.